Professional Speaker, Trainer, Public Health & Social Justice Advocate

-I am an avid advocate and passionate public speaker, with a specific focus on sexual assault, bystander intervention, and survivor empowerment.
+I am an avid advocate and passionate public speaker, with a specific focus on sexual assault, bystander intervention, the power of storytelling in service to community-building and healing, and survivor empowerment.
+I work with aspiring speakers to help them hone and craft their messages.

 I am the Founding Director of the Powerful Voices Project, a documentary film series that explores recovery and resilience after experiencing sexual assault.
 I co-created the Powerful Voices Project in 2011 after having the profound experience of unraveling the confusion around having been raped through personal story-sharing with a close friend.
 The documentary series, including my own, are available to the public, and have been viewed thousands of times.